Terms | Application Deadlines | Course Information | Program Fees | Housing and Meals | Eligibility

 Courses must be pre- or post-approved.
 Grades will not appear on transcripts or be included in GPA calculations.

-The tuition exchange agreement between the College of William & Mary and WU Wien allows W&M students to pay their regular tuition and fees to W&M while taking classes at WU Wien.
+The tuition exchange agreement between William & Mary and WU Wien allows W&M students to pay their regular tuition and fees to W&M while taking classes at WU Wien.
 Students will pay for housing, meals, and other fees on site in Vienna.

 Other fees include WU student union dues, which are approximately €19 per semester, and mandatory WU insurance, which is approximately €55 per semester.
 If students wish to enroll in the optional cultural orientation and intensive German language course, there will be additional fees prior to arrival.